 Pseudolabrus luculentus (Richardson, 1848)

-Common in the Solitary Islands Marine Park, although at the northern extremity of its range on the east coast of Australia.
-Distributed through the south west Pacific region, Lord Howe, Norfolk and Kermadec Islands, and North East New Zealand.
+Common in the Solitary Islands Marine Park.
+Distributed throughout the Southwest Pacific region: Australia, including Lord Howe Island, Norfolk and Kermadec Islands, and North East New Zealand.
 In Australia recorded from northern New South Wales south to eastern Victoria.

 Frequents coastal and offshore reef and islands.
-Depth to 50m.
+Depth 10 - 50 m.

 Variable colouration of males but all with distinct row of black and white blotches below the rear of the dorsal fin, juveniles typically pink or green with yellow anal fin and white stripe under the eye.
 Similar Gunthers Wrasse, Pseudolabrus guentheri, lacks the black and white blotches under the dorsal and juveniles lack the yellow anal fin.
 Benthic feeders on small crustaceans and other invertebrates.
 Adult male in top photograph, juvenile below.
 Grows to 25 cm.

 R. Stuart-Smith, G. Edgar, A. Green, I. Shaw, Tropical Marine Fishes of Australia.
 Reed New Holland Publishers, 2015. p.331.